Segezha

 Segezha (Сеге́жа; Segeža; Segeža) is a town and the administrative center of Segezhsky District of the Republic of Karelia, Russia, located 267 km north of Petrozavodsk on the Segezha River and on the western shore of Lake Vygozero.
 Population:

 History

 The town was founded as a railway station on Murmansk Railway in 1915.
 A small settlement grew around the station; it was granted town status in 1943.
 The area around Segezha held many of the early camps within the Soviet gulag system and was known as Segezhlag.

-Segezha is still where Penal Colony 7 is located.
+The Penal Colony 7 is located 4 km north of Segezha's center.
 In June 2011, Mikhail Khodorkovsky was moved here to serve his sentence.
 Russian activist Ildar Dadin writes that he was tortured in this prison in September 2016.

 Administrative and municipal status

 Within the framework of administrative divisions, Segezha serves as the administrative center of Segezhsky District, to which it is directly subordinated.
 As a municipal division, the town of Segezha is incorporated within Segezhsky Municipal District as Segezhskoye Urban Settlement.